tony-o/envy/README.md

 # envy

 A nice utility for managing your dist environments.
-With this utility you can enable and disable certain module repositories across sessions.
+With this utility you can enable and disable certain module repositories without affecting the system wide repositories.
 Each repo is self contained and can easily be reset/updated without affecting the system's modules.

 ## usage